Ocramius/ocramius.github.com/source/_posts/2017-09-18-roave-better-reflection-v2.0.0.md

 </p>

 <p>
-    When put in use, it looks something like this:
+    When put in use, it looks like this:
 </p>

 ~~~php